 The TF also agreed to make the changes in (2) (c) allowing the gaining CR to unexecute an IAL if they have contacted the customer and the customer indicates their REP of choice is the gaining CR.

 The RMGRR will be up for a vote at the next RMS meeting in October.

+NEXT MEETING

+None scheduled at this time.
+Moving forward, these will be scheduled on an as needed basis.